-If interest rates fall during the lock period, you can't take advantage of the lower rate unless you:
+If interest rates fall during the lock period, you usually can't take advantage of the lower rate unless you:

 When negotiating terms, here are some things to consider:

-Pay attention to the deadlines.
+Pay attention to deadlines.
 The benefits of the lock are good for only as long as the term of the rate lock.
-If you fail to complete your home purchase or don't refinance before the clock runs out, and interest rates rise, you'll have to pay the increased rate, along with any other increased costs.
+If you fail to complete your home purchase or don't refinance before the clock runs out and interest rates rise, you'll have to pay the increased rate, along with any other increased costs.

 If you have a float down provision, keep your eye on the market.
 It's your job to alert the lender that you want to take advantage of falling rates.